Snoqualmie River Hydrologic Study

 The scope of the second phase was based on public feedback that flooding has worsened in recent years, particularly in the lower Snoqualmie Valley.
 Many community members have also said that the USGS river gage measurements are inconsistent and often do not correlate with flooding impacts.
 The study’s scope was expanded based on input from the Snoqualmie Valley Preservation Alliance and comments received at the March 22, 2016, public meeting for the Phase 1 Study to include a greater investigation into sediment accumulation and how this may affect flooding changes.
 The scope was expanded a second time to include an analysis of flood stage at the Carnation gage and highwater marks from past floods, based on public feedback on the draft report.

 - Reviewed the USGS gaging program in the Snoqualmie basin and provided recommendations to improve the system for flood warning.

-- Examined annual and seasonal trends in basin flood hydrology and evaluated possible causes of change, such as land use, forestry practices, increased sedimentation, and climate change.
+- Examined annual and seasonal trends in basin hydrology and evaluated possible causes of change, such as land development, forestry practices, sedimentation, and climate change.

 Aerial Photo of Lower Snoqualmie Valley near Fall City

-For more information about the Snoqualmie River Phase 2 Hydrologic Study, please contact Chris Ewing, Engineer, King County River and Floodplain Management Section.
+For more information about the Snoqualmie River Phase 2 Hydrologic Study, please contact Chase Barton, Supervising Engineer, King County River and Floodplain Management Section.